 These are all recommendations for taking over-the-counter medications orally.
 Dosage limits may be different for different types of administration.

 How Misuse of OTC Drugs can Lead to Addiction

-It’s easy and common for people to assume that because a drug is available in the store without a doctor’s prescription that is 100% safe.
-However, there has been increasing awareness of the abuse of certain over the drugs, as well as the risk of addiction to some of these drugs.
+It’s easy and common for people to assume that because a drug is available in the store without a doctor’s prescription that it is 100% safe.
+However, there has been increasing awareness of the abuse of certain over the counter drugs, as well as the risk of addiction to some of these drugs.
 Even drugs that are not abused for a high can have serious repercussions if misused.